-Even if you think you are using easy-to-understand language, you likely work in an environment where there is a lot of jargon, and technical words are often used when more accessible ones are available.
-It’s easy not to realise when your language may be going over the heads of most 13 year olds.
+Even if you think you are using easy-to-understand language, you likely work in an environment where there is a lot of jargon.
+Technical words are often used when more accessible ones are available.
+It’s easy not to realise when your language may be going over the heads of most 13 year olds (and adults).

 Don’t “identify”; “find”.
 Don’t “utilise”; “use”.
 Don’t “investigate”; “look at”.

 Here’s a great video from the Wellcome Trust, which might also help: